nasa/cumulus/docs/deployment/README.md

 Fill in the appropriate values in `terraform.tfvars`.
 See the [data-persistence module variable definitions](https://github.com/nasa/cumulus/blob/master/tf-modules/data-persistence/variables.tf) for more detail on each variable.

+Consider [the size of your Elasticsearch cluster](#elasticsearch) when configuring data-persistence.

 **Reminder:** _Elasticsearch is optional and can be disabled using `include_elasticsearch = false` in your `terraform.tfvars`.
 Your Cumulus dashboard will not work without Elasticsearch._

 **Reminder:** _If you are including `subnet_ids` in your `terraform.tfvars`, Elasticsearch will need a service-linked role to deploy successfully.
 Follow the [instructions above](#elasticsearch-in-a-vpc) to create the service-linked role if you haven't already._